A Community Lunch

 A Community Lunch at a Common Location

 Seacoast Community Lunch will be available each Wednesday on the lower level of Middle Street Baptist Church in the heart of Portsmouth.
-Our building has recently been redesigned and renovated in order to enable us to better serve our community, including a brand new kitchen and a welcoming dining area.
+Our kitchen and dining area have recently been redesigned and renovated so we can better serve our community.

 This lunch is largely modeled on the weekly Common Table lunch at St. John’s Episcopal Church in Portsmouth.
 Common Table leaders have generously provided us with ideas, encouragement, and support as we begin our own Community Lunch.
 We urge you to consider supporting them as well!

 The Seacoast Community Lunch is hosted at Middle Street Baptist Church in Portsmouth.
 The lunch is covered by the church’s tax-exempt, 501(c)(3) status, and its finances are entirely separate from other church funds.
 We will gladly provide our EIN and other necessary tax information upon request.

 Whether you give time, expertise, money, or goods, your contribution matters!
 The sum of our work together is greater than the individual parts.

 Provide food (i.e., bread, salads, soup, spices, or even a full meal).

 Provide chef from your restaurant to serve once every 6–8 weeks.

 Tell your other restaurant contacts about our lunch.

 Volunteer to help lead us once every 6–8 weeks!